dataclay/rigged-projects/subtitle-swap/readme.md

 > 📝 **Important:**
 > if you're having issues with all of the subtitles showing at once, as seen in this [forum post](https://forums.dataclay.com/post/877) it may be an issue with GitHub changing the `JSX` file line endings from `CRLF` (Windows) to `LF` (Unix/MacOS)—or vice versa.
 You can open these files in a free advanced text editor like [Visual Studio Code](https://code.visualstudio.com/download) or [Notepad++](https://notepad-plus-plus.org/downloads/) and convert them to see if the issue is resolved.
+On MacOS, you may need to change `LF` or `CRLF` to `CR` (Macintosh).

 ## License